 Sure, we all want to age successfully…

-But our culture fosters some ageism, where we’re oftentimes afraid of growing old and can be in denial about it.
+But our culture fosters some ageism and myths about aging, where we’re oftentimes afraid of growing old and can be in denial about it.

 Aging is certainly not glamorized in the media nor the marketing and advertising space, and instead, this is a common anti-aging perspective:

 With all the tips, tricks and jargon out there, I’ve boiled it down to a simple 4-part framework for successful aging from a holistic perspective.

 If you focus on the following four core categories and try to balance them across your life and you might just be golden: